TheDarkVoidWalker/FlipperZero/.fap/QR-Code/README.md

 ### 2. Professionals

-If you're experienced, you know what to do with the counter folder.
+If you're experienced, you know what to do with the qrcode folder.
 Just drop it inside `user_applications` and compile it with [`fbt`](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md) or [`ufbt`](https://pypi.org/project/ufbt/).